zapata-engineering/orquestra-core/docs/guides/circuits.rst

 Circuit Architecture
 --------------------

-Orquestra Core represents quantum circuits with the ``Circuit`` class, which is in turn composed of ``Operation``\ s.
-The most common operation type is a ``GateOperation``, which we'll focus on here, although in some circumstances :ref:`wavefunction operations <wavefunction_operations>` can be useful.
-Circuits also have a property for the number of qubits, but users don't have to define that themselves.
+Orquestra Core represents quantum circuits with the ``Circuit`` class, which contains multiple ``Operation``\ s.
+The most common operation type is a ``GateOperation``, which we'll focus on here, although in some circumstances :ref:`wavefunction operations <wavefunction_operations>` can be useful as well.

 If you would like to follow along with this guide, please create a new python file and start it with the imports we'll need to ensure the rest of the code examples can be run: